daratourt/Heterogeneous-vs-Homogeneous-Models-Customer-Churn-Prediction/README.md

-# Evaluating the Effectiveness of Heterogeneous Ensemble Models Versus Single Models in Bank Customer Churn Prediction
+# Evaluating the Effectiveness of Heterogeneous Ensemble Models Versus Homogeneous Models in Bank Customer Churn Prediction